Starbix/blog/pages/01.blog/use-plex-credentials-for-nextcloud/item.md

 First you need to setup [this](https://github.com/hjone72/LDAP-for-Plex) piece of software, you can install it natively or use my docker for which you can find the tutorial [here](https://github.com/Starbix/dockerimages/tree/master/plex-ldap).

+If you use unRAID you can add https://github.com/Starbix/docker-templates to your template repositories if you want to use the docker template.

 ## Setup Nextcloud

 * You need to enable `LDAP user and group backend` in Nextcloud which is an official app.